ALex-Everett-Liu/portable-local-graph-enhanced/web-app/DEPLOYMENT.md

 - Ensure `vercel.json` is configured correctly
 - Check that all file paths are relative (not absolute)
 - Verify files are committed to Git
+- Make sure Root Directory is set to `web-app`

 ### CORS Issues
 - Vercel handles CORS automatically for static files
 - If loading JSON from external source, ensure CORS headers are set

+### Build Command Running Electron Builder
+- Verify Root Directory is set to `web-app` in project settings
+- Check that Build Command is empty or set to `echo 'No build needed'`
+- Verify Install Command is empty (no dependencies needed)

 ## Performance Optimization